STEELISI/DISCERN/documentation/sensors/setup.md

 sudo apt upgrade -y
 ```

-We install the `DataSorcerers.deb` by running the following command:
+We install the `DataSorcerers.deb` using the following command:

 ```bash
 sudo dpkg -i DataSorcerers.deb
 ```

-If the installation is encountering an error which states as follows:
+If encounter the following error:

 ```bash
 Selecting previously unselected package datasorcerers.